PegasusPlusUS/tinyos/README.md

 First step DIY test:
 0. You can use Scoop to install the above 3 tools.
 1. After install NASM, Make and a VM, run `make` in the root directory of the project.
 Or without make, run `nasm -f bin -o bootsector.bin nasm/bootsector.asm` to compile the bootsector.asm file.
-2. Then run `bochs` to start the bootsector.bin file in the VM.
+2.1 On Windows, run `bochs` to start the bootsector.bin file in the VM.
+2.2 On MacOS, bochs default using terminal tty, it's easy to use QEMU 'qemu-system-x86_64 -drive file=nasm/bootsector.bin